zoe-f-cyborg/week-5/journal.md

 ![image](ss11.png)

 - That, er, doesn’t look right.
 It actually looked alright in preview before I added point 8— the canal just didn’t quite line up with itself.
 Which makes me realize the green-yellow-red of the location points probably indicates something about the accuracy of my choices??
 Interesting.
-- I was able to delete point 8 and got a much better image:
+- I was able to delete point 8 and got a much better image.
+I fidgeted with it for a while, deleting and adding points, until I settled on a less is more philosophy and kept only 4 points.
+Final url: https://mapwarper.net/maps/tile/47940/{z}/{x}/{y}.png

 ![image](ss15.png)

-- I fidgeted with it for a while, deleting and adding points, until I settled on a less is more philosophy and kept only 4 points.
-Final url: https://mapwarper.net/maps/tile/47940/{z}/{x}/{y}.png
 - The maps still don’t line up as well as I would like, however, so I was excited to move on to stage where I would be able to toggle the overlay on and off.

 #### Overlays and animations